bazwilliams/node-upnp-subscription/README.md

 * `subscribed` - Will return the `sid`
 * `error` - Will return the error object which occured during subscribe attempt.
+* `error:subscribe` - Will return the error object which occured during subscribe attempt.

 ### Resubscribe

 * `resubscribed` - Will return the `sid`
 * `error` - Will return both the `sid` of the subscription and the HTTP error object.
+* `error:resubscribe` - Will return both the `sid` of the subscription and the HTTP error object.

 ### Unsubscribe

 * `unsubscribed` - Will return the now defunct `sid`
 * `error` - Will return the HTTP error object.
+* `error:unsubscribe` - Will return the HTTP error object.